-As scholars, we picture ostracism as an informal social sanction on deviant behavior, and crime as a subset of deviance.
-Among the many informal sanctions that a community can impose, ostracism is among the most severe.
-Informal sanctions are a community's primary sanction against deviance, with formal criminal and civil litigation as a secondary sanction when someone fails to respond.

 Durkheim classically presented deviance as a phenomenon that communities worked to constrain through their networks of informal ties.
 The communities did not “control” an individual as much as -- in Bernard's (1995, 85) words -- provide a “structure of self-interest ... such that people find it in their interest” to follow community norms.